collapsed-stacks/startups/questions/1402/how-to-find-very-small-startups.md

 - posted by: [DaBlue](https://stackexchange.com/users/1780043/dablue) on 2014-11-20
 - score: 3

-<p>As a startup entrepreneur, having the position of looking for a "paid" position is going to be hard.
+As a startup entrepreneur, having the position of looking for a "paid" position is going to be hard.
 You'd be looking at a later term startup, not a true startup.
 Most startups don't make money for a while.
 You need to be able to manage working hard, very hard and lean until money starts coming in.
 The other side is if you can get funded by VCs, but most of those companies already have traction.
 I guess what I'm saying here, you probably won't be "handed" a role like this, but instead you need the passion for the startup's mission.
 I also agree with the comment above in that trust is a major piece of the equation.
 It goes to say that partners starting out will be working long, hard hours getting on each other's nerves because things are tight.
 My suggestion is to attend networking events and start to meet people.
 As you find people that are working on startups, invite them to coffee and discuss what they are doing.
 But then, you must decide if you have passion for the endeavor as well as the startup's needs for a skill you can provide.
-If you don't have the passion, you won't be an asset.</p>
+If you don't have the passion, you won't be an asset.

 ## Answer 1413